uma-dev/GCP-course/notes.md

 - Run it with ```docker run -d -p```
 - Push it with ```docker push```

-## Delete the GKE service deployment and cluster step by step
+### Delete the GKE service deployment and cluster step by step

 - Delete the service with: ```kubectl delete service SERVICE_NAME```
 - Delete the deployment with: ```kubectl delete deployment DEPLOYMENT_NAME```
 - Delete the cluster with: ```gcloud container cluster delete CLUSTER_NAME```

+## Cloud Functions

+Is useful when you want to execute some code when an event happens / is triggered from:

+- Cloud Storage
+- Cloud Pub/Sub
+- HTTP POST/GET/DELETE/PUT/OPTIONS
+- Firebase
+- Cloud Firestore
+- Stack driver logging

+Another key features are:

+- Don't have to worry about servers.
+- Pay for what you use (number of invocations, compute time, memory and CPU provisioned)
+- Are time bound: timeout min 1 and MAX 60
+- 2 Cloud Functions versions for the **environment**.